Prototype Measures of

 While the growth and size of GDP are oft-cited measures of the nation's economic health, they provide limited information on economic well-being.
 A large and growing GDP may simply reflect a large and growing population.
 GDP per capita standardizes for population and is often used as a proxy for a nation's standard of living.

 Real—inflation-adjusted—GDP per capita has grown more slowly than real GDP, increasing 2.3 percent per year on average between 1953 and 1973, compared with 3.8 percent for real GDP.
-Between 2007 and 2019, growth slowed with real GDP per capita increasing at 1.0 percent per year and real GDP growing at 1.7 percent per year.
+Over the last business cycle, between 2007 and 2019, growth slowed with real GDP per capita increasing at 0.9 percent per year and real GDP growing at 1.7 percent per year.

 Comparison with G-7 Developed Economies and Selected Other Countries

-Although growth in U.S. GDP per capita has been slower over the current business cycle than in earlier periods (see "GDP and GDP Per Capita" above), U.S. growth has exceeded growth in G-7 developed economies and is well above the growth in other key nations.
+Although growth in U.S. GDP per capita has been slower in recent years than in ealier periods (see "GDP and GDP Per Capita" above), U.S. growth has exceeded growth in G-7 developed economies and is well above the growth in other key nations.
 As a result, U.S. GDP per capita remains amongst the highest in the world.

 and its Distribution